2022 European drought: Serbia

 Low water levels in the Danube River exposed the wrecks of dozens of German warships, sunk in late 1944 to block passage to the Soviets.
-The wrecks are still laden with ammunition and explosives, and present a safety hazard.
+The wrecks were still laden with ammunition and explosives, and presented a safety hazard.

 Spain and Portugal

 The Iberian Peninsula experienced a drought.
 Water shortages were prevalent in Spain, leading to rationing.

-Portugal has also declared a drought crisis.
+In Portugal, the hydrological year of 2021-2022 experienced 5 heat waves and was the third driest year since 1931, after 2004-2005 and 1944-1945.
+80% of the territory was in extreme and severe drought during the first nine months of 2022.
+The year was the hottest year since 1931.
+Agriculture was affected, with 2022 recording the worst production of cereals on record.
+The production of apples decreased by 20.9% compared to the previous year, pears decreased by 41.3%, tomatoes by 19.7%, and rice by 11.6%.

 United Kingdom

 July 2022 was the driest July in England since 1935.
 According to Sky News, in one in seven counties, it was the driest July since records began in 1836.
 As a result, hosepipe bans were introduced in some parts of South East England.

 Fields and heathland dried up.
 On 12 August, a hosepipe ban came into force by South East Water.
 Drought-like conditions also affected South West England.

 On 12 August, a drought was declared in eight of the 14 Environment Agency areas: Devon and Cornwall, Solent and South Downs, Kent and South London, Herts and North London, East Anglia, Thames, Lincolnshire and Northamptonshire, and the East Midlands.
 Electricity supplies are reportedly threatened.
 Reservoir levels are at a 25-year low.
 A drought was declared in the West Midlands region on 23 August, with the Environment Agency warning it had been using groundwater resources and reserves from reservoirs in Wales to help maintain the flows of the River Severn, which supplies six million people in the area.

 On 15 August, a hosepipe ban was introduced in Cornwall for the first time in 26 years.
 On 18 August, a hosepipe ban in South West Wales was introduced affecting Pembrokeshire and parts of Carmarthenshire.
 Dŵr Cymru Welsh Water said that it would be likely to last into September.
 Hosepipe bans were also declared by Thames Water.
 On 19 August, a drought was declared in north Ceredigion, Teifi, Pembrokeshire, Carmarthen, Swansea, Llanelli, Neath Port Talbot and Bridgend.
-The River Black Bourn in Suffolk is reportedly "near dead".
+The River Black Bourn in Suffolk was reportedly "near dead".

 On 30 August, a drought was declared in South West England, covering Bristol, Somerset, South Gloucestershire, Dorset and parts of Wiltshire.

 Parts of Yorkshire experienced their driest period on record and emergency pipes were laid.
 In December 2022, Yorkshire Water lifted the hosepipe ban after three months.

+The Cornwall hosepipe ban continued to be active into 2023, and was extended to cover large parts of Devon on 25 April 2023.
+This was done in an attempt to replenish water levels at the Roadford Reservoir ahead of that year's summer.